C-NRPP Certified

-/ St. Stephen
+Service Areas · St. Stephen

 Heritage homes, border-town properties, and rural acreages across St. Stephen and Charlotte County inspected with the detail they deserve.

-Proud member of the St. Stephen Area Chamber of Commerce
+Proud member of the St. Stephen Area Chamber of Commerce.

-Registered Home Inspector, nationally recognized designation
+Registered Home Inspector, nationally recognised designation.

-Wood Energy Technology Transfer certified inspector
+Wood Energy Technology Transfer certified inspector.

-Canadian National Radon Proficiency Program certified
+Canadian National Radon Proficiency Program certified.

 St. Stephen sits right on the US border.
 Over a century of cross-border trade has given the town a small city feel.
 Most homes are Victorian or early 1900s wood-frame houses.
 They are more affordable than St. Andrews, but they tend to need more work.